 It certainly sounds like a landlocked version of a Silly Season sea serpent, although published out of season in connection with an editorial request for ghost stories.
 What do you make of it?
 I have not located any more information on the author or on Judge Waldron, although there was a Judge G.P.
 Waldron frequently mentioned in the Montana newspapers of the 1890s.
 (Surely judges did not stray over state borders?)

-Dragon tales were perhaps the least popular with Silly Season journalists, who preferred Wild Men, Sea Serpents, and giant snakes with a side order of giant, club-wielding ghosts.
+Dragon tales were perhaps the least popular with Silly Season journalists, who preferred Wild Men, Sea Serpents, and monster snakes with a side order of giant, club-wielding ghosts.

 The tone and the crack about the inebriate’s whisky consumption (not to mention the speed record note) is typical of tall tales of monsters, yet the narrator’s admission of fear and his retrospective conviction that it was a monster are less commonly found in the genre.
 These Silly Season tales usually end with some tediously deadpan version of “And the sea serpent was never seen again–a circumstance attributed to the Temperance Pledge taken by those who witnessed it.”
 We have a nod to the Temperance trope, but why did Mr. Henderson not do the thing properly and describe a hideous, multi-colored monster with horns and scales instead of the understated dust-dragon?